coder/coder/docs/cli.md

 | Type        | <code>string</code>                |
 | Environment | <code>$CODER_HEADER_COMMAND</code> |

-An external command that outputs JSON-encoded key-value pairs to be used as additional HTTP headers added to all requests.
+An external command that outputs additional HTTP headers added to all requests.
+The command must output each header as `key=value` on its own line.

 ### --no-feature-warning